-The College of Science will host or be affiliated with three of the 10 internationally renowned scholars:
+The College of Science will host or be affiliated with four of the eight internationally renowned scholars, including:

 The Hagler Institute annually selects its Hagler Fellows from among top scholars who have distinguished themselves through outstanding professional accomplishments or significant recognition.
 Previous classes have included two Nobel laureates, a Wolf Prize recipient, a recipient of the Hubble Medal in Literature for Lifetime Achievement, a recipient of the National Medal of Science, an awardee of the National Medal of Technology and Innovation, a two-time recipient of the State Prize of Russia and a recipient of both the National Humanities Medal and the Johan Skytte Prize, the most prestigious award in political science.

-The Hagler Institute plans to officially induct its Class of 2020-21 Hagler Fellows during its annual gala in 2021.
+The Hagler Institute plans to officially induct its Class of 2021-22 Hagler Fellows during its annual gala in early 2022.